Aanand-Anupam/Weather-App/README.md

-# This is a weather app maade with HTML, CSS an JS.
+# This is a weather app made with HTML, CSS an JS.git